StevieV1903/react-dunbar-pages/README.md

 > npm start
 ```

-> this will open the application in a browser tab.
+> Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Web Screenshots